 - The actuarial team uses statistical methods including industry benchmarking methodologies to estimate appropriate Incurred But Not Reported ("IBNR") reserves for Alpha Insurance various exposures.
 These methods are based on comparisons of Alpha Insurance loss experience on its various exposures relative to industry loss experience for comparable exposures. - Alpha Insurance has implemented effective claims management and administration procedures.
 To ensure that claims are appropriately handled and reported accordingly (including with the Belgian regulatory requirements in this matters), all claims matters are reviewed regularly, with all material matters reviewing and authorized by management prior to any action being taken.
-The table below shows the gross best estimate liability by Solvency II lines of business determined by Alpha Insurance as at year-end 2022. - The Solvency Capital Requirement and the Technical Provisions for Non-Life Underwriting Risk are at least calculated and monitored on a quarterly basis to ensure that the company can meet its obligations.
-In 2022 the Non-Life Best Estimate and Risk Margin decreased due to run-off, the actuarial review at year-end 2022, the release of the provision for 2022 expenses and the increased effect of discounting due the increase of the EIOPA curve.
-However, the decrease was less significant as the reported SII figures include the added Part VII transfer liabilities and expenses.
+The table below shows the gross best estimate liability by Solvency II lines of business determined by Alpha Insurance as at year-end 2023. - The Solvency Capital Requirement and the Technical Provisions for Non-Life Underwriting Risk are at least calculated and monitored on a quarterly basis to ensure that the company can meet its obligations.
+In 2023 the Non-Life Best Estimate and Risk Margin due to run-off, the actuarial review at year-end 2023, the release of the provision for 2023 expenses and the increased effect of discounting due the increase of the EIOPA curve.
+However, the decrease was less significant as in motor liability a correction was performed at the level of discounting for claims with periodical payments.

-Solvency 2 lines of business Gross best estimate in k€

-Health 3.088

-Motor vehicle liability insurance 11.247

-Other motor insurance 898

-Marine, aviation and transport insurance 676

-Fire and other damage to property insurance 658

-General liability insurance 3.843

-Credit and suretyship insurance 888

-Legal expenses insurance 99

-Miscellaneous financial loss 2.035

-Non-Proportional casualty 2.539

-Non-Proportional property 305

-Total gross best estimate liability 26.276
+Solvency 2 lines of business Gross best estimate in k€ 2023 Gross best estimate in k€ 2022 Difference Health 2.036 3.088 -1.052 Motor vehicle liability insurance 15.385 11.247 4.138 Other motor insurance 764 898 -134 Marine, aviation and transport insurance 155 676 -521 Fire and other damage to property insurance 283 658 -375 General liability insurance 2.652 3.843 -1.191 Credit and suretyship insurance 406 888 -482 Legal expenses insurance 106 99 7 Miscellaneous financial loss 477 2.035 -1.558 Non-Proportional casualty 2.720 2.539 181 Non-Proportional property 345 305 40 Total gross best estimate liability 25.328 26.276 -948